-Theobald Software has recently partnered with Snowflake to build a showcase for integrating SAP ERP data into a Snowflake cloud data warehouse.
-The solution was based on an actual customer case and is described in this article.
+Theobald Software has partnered with Snowflake to build a showcase for integrating SAP ERP data into a Snowflake cloud data warehouse.
+The solution described in this article is based on an actual customer use case.

 Customer Need #